BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/5_3_Funding_a_Transaction_with_CPFP.md

 > **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

 If your Bitcoin transaction is stuck, and you're the _recipient_, you can clear it using CPFP (child-pays-for-parent).
-If your Bitcoin transaction is stuck, and you're sender, you can resend it using RBF (replace-by-fee).
+This is alternative to the _sender's_ ability to do so with RBF.

 > **VERSION WARNING:** This is an innovation from Bitcoin Core v 0.13.0, which means that many miners should be using it, but not necessarily all of them.

 ## Understand How CPFP Works

 RBF was all about the sender.
-He'd messed up, and needed to increase the fee, or he wanted to be smart and combine transactions for a variety of reasons.
+He messed up and needed to increase the fee, or he wanted to be smart and combine transactions for a variety of reasons.
 It was a powerful sender-oriented feature.
 In some ways, CPFP is RBF's opposite, because it empowers the recipient who knows that his money hasn't arrived yet and wants to speed it up.
 However, it's also a much simpler feature, with less wide applicability.

 Basically, the idea of CPFP is that a recipient has a transaction that hasn't been confimed in a block that he wants to spend.
-So, he includes it in a transaction and pays a high-enough fee to encourage a miner to include both the original (parent) transaction and the new (child) transaction in a block.
+So, he includes that unconfirmed transaction in a new transaction and pays a high-enough fee to encourage a miner to include both the original (parent) transaction and the new (child) transaction in a block.
 As a result, the parent and child transactions clear simultaneously.

-It should be noted that CPFP is not a new feature, like RBF, which raised new questions about the protocol (and in particular pointed out the untrustworthiness of unconfirmed transactions).
-It's just a new incentivization scheme that can be built into transaction selection for miners.
+It should be noted that CPFP is not a new protocol feature, like RBF.
+It's just a new incentivization scheme that can be used for transaction selection by miners.
 This also means that it's not as reliable as a protocol change like RBF: there might be reaosns that the parent is never put into a block, and that will prevent the child from ever bring put into a block.

 ## Spend Unconfirmed UTXOs

 Funding a transaction with CPFP is a very simple process using the methods you're already familiar with:

-   1. Find the txid and vout of the unconfirmed transaction.
-This may be the trickiest part, as `bitcoin-cli` generally tries to protect you from these transactions.
-The sender might be able to send them, or even if you have the transaction id, you should be able to figure out the vout in a blockchain explorer.
+   1. Find the `txid` and `vout` of the unconfirmed transaction.
+This may be the trickiest part, as `bitcoin-cli` generally tries to protect you from unconfirmed transactions.
+The sender might be able to send you this info; even with just the `txid`, you should be able to figure out the vout in a blockchain explorer.

-   You do have one other option: `bitcoin-cli getmempool` which canbe used to list the contents of your entire mempool, whichis very the unconfirmed transactions will be.
+   You do have one other option: `bitcoin-cli getmempool`, which can be used to list the contents of your entire mempool, where the unconfirmed transactions will be.
 You can then get more information on a specific transaction:
    ```
    $ bitcoin-cli getrawmempool
 [